FAQ’s

 What if I’m not happy with the counselling you provide?

-I’d really encourage you to tell me what you are not happy with.
+I’d really encourage you to talk to me about what you’re not happy with.
 If I’ve made a mistake, or hurt you, I will want to respond to it.
 You could tell me in a session, or you could email me, or send me a message on text or WhatsApp.
-Although it can be really hard to say if something is not working for you, it can be really beneficial to work on resolving it together.
+Although this can be really hard to do it can be really beneficial to work on resolving it together.
 If you feel you can’t talk to me about it you could contact a service run by BACP for any client accessing counselling here.
 They provide a 30 min call to talk though how you might approach it with me, or provide you with reassurance or signposting.
 If you remain unhappy with the service I provide you may want to make a formal complaint.
 You can do this through my professional association, the NCPS, here